sherpanuren/machinelearningResumeAnalyzer/README.md

-# Resume Classifier Using Machine Learning
+# Resume Analyzer using NLP

 This project uses a machine learning classifier to categorize resumes into predefined job categories based on their content.
-The classifier is trained using various NLP techniques such as **TF-IDF** for feature extraction and a supervised learning algorithm (e.g., **SVM**, **Random Forest**, etc.) for classification.
+The classifier is trained using various NLP techniques such as **TF-IDF** for feature extraction and a supervised learning algorithm for classification.

 ## Project Overview